 - Indoor air quality products including air filters and air purification systems

-One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-You have to have a certain skill set, in-depth education and ongoing certification.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar career.
+It requires a certain skill set, extensive instruction and ongoing endorsements.

 - Avoid working at a desk or in an office.